jackwaddington/jWorld/README.md

 The purpose is to build a world where computers are talking to each other - recording, sharing and expressing data.

+I take some influence from Apple eWorld, that I used as a child. https://en.wikipedia.org/wiki/EWorld

 I must acknoweldge that I am a victim to Raspbery Pis marketing department and I find them very cute and collectable.
 I will put my collection to work!

 --